Oracle Java Case Study

 Data corrections: Provided server decommission records with dates, CMDB deletion timestamps, and network scan evidence showing systems offline.
 Oracle could not dispute documented infrastructure facts.

 Entitlement coverage: Provided Oracle ordering documents, CSI numbers, and a mapping table linking each Java installation to its covering Oracle product licence.
-This was the most technical challenge, requiring detailed knowledge of Oracle's product bundling rules — exactly the expertise the advisory team brought.
+This required detailed knowledge of Oracle's product bundling rules — exactly the expertise the advisory team brought.

-After several months of back-and-forth, Oracle's LMS team accepted the corrected position.
-The audit was formally closed with the following outcome:
+After several months, Oracle's LMS team accepted the corrected position.
+The audit was formally closed:

 Final Audit OutcomeResult